+The regeneration, proportionate intensification or reassignment of previously developed brownfield land to employment land uses will be particularly supported.
 If Ledbury cannot provide more employment, it risks becoming a commuter town; its new residents seeking employment farther afield.
 Bristol, Birmingham and Cardiff are commutable by car and it is intended not to promote car journeys.
 The policy seeks to offer support to new or expanding business: to grow the town as a regional centre with particular regard to start-ups.
 Increasing employment opportunities will help to ensure that Ledbury is a sustainable place for all ages in which to live, work, and play.
 Ledbury particularly wishes to encourage its talented young residents to stay, by ensuring it has diverse employment opportunities.
-Enhancing the speed and bandwidth of broadband provision for the town and surrounding parish is seen as essential to achieving these aims.
+The Town Council will work to encourage applications for an Enterprise or Business Start-up Hub.

-Protecting Existing Employment Land
+Policy EE1.2 Protecting Existing Employment Land